What is Erectile Dysfunction (ED)?

 Erectile dysfunction can be treated regardless of age.
-There is nothing to be embarrassed about the situation as it’s a common sexual disorder and majority of the dysfunction cases are treatable with the right line of treatment and lifestyle changes.
+There is nothing to be embarrassed about.
+The condition is a common sexual disorder and the majority of the dysfunction cases are treatable with the right line of treatment and lifestyle changes.

 American Male Medical can effectively treat men taking nitrate-based medications or alpha-blockers.
 The most common medical treatments for erectile dysfunction include medications.
 The American Male Medical doctors will discuss with you the available treatment options that may range from medicines to psychotherapy, to surgery.
 Here is an overview of the ED treatment options: